April 29, 2025

 If you'd never seen it written, would you know that the show was 99% Invisible or would you guess that it was “Ninety-Nine Percent Invisible”?
 Most of us don't have Roman Mars's silky baritone to carry us over that search discrepancy.

-9. Keep your name unique
+9. Ensure your podcast name is unique

 Using the name of another podcast is not only confusing to potential audiences, but it can also lead to legal issues.
 Do your due diligence before settling on any name: Check Google, Namecheckr, and podcast directories like Apple Podcast and Spotify.
+Also check your potential domain names and social media handles, since you'll want those to be unique (and available) as well for consistent branding across platforms.
+After the first episode is published, a podcast's name is considered trademarked intellectual property; you can check copyrighted and trademarked terms via Google.

 Also check your potential domain names and social media handles, since you'll want those to be unique (and available) as well.
 After the first episode is published, a podcast's name is considered trademarked intellectual property; you can check copyrighted and trademarked terms via Google.

-Once you’ve found a name you love, talk about it with everyone: friends, family, colleagues, strangers.
+Once you've found a name you love, talk about it with everyone: friends, family, colleagues, strangers.
 Find out what they think about your podcast title, what it tells them, and what it makes them expect.
 Ask for their opinions and feedback and take it all to heart.
 An outside perspective might help you see issues you may have overlooked.
+This network feedback is especially valuable for catching potential negative associations or pronunciation difficulties.

 The name of your podcast should reflect its content, your personality, and the message you want to share with your audience.
 For example, if your podcast is about personal growth, you could name it "Evolve with (Your Name)" or "Check This Growth."
+When considering podcast name ideas for 2025, think about what will remain relevant as your show grows.

 Should I name my podcast after myself?

-What are some podcast names?
+What are some good podcast names?

 Some podcast name ideas could be "The Daily Grind," "Mindful Moments," "Tech Trends Today," "Cooking Chronicles," "Wanderlust Stories," "Startup Uncovered," "Beyond the Bookshelf," or "Fitness Fundamentals."
 The name really depends on your podcast's topic and tone.